mccajm/mccajm.github.io/index.md

 I am interested in extracting information from healthcare data using computational techniques such as machine learning and multiscale modelling, to improve patient care.

-I'm currently EMEA Lead - Healthcare and Life Sciences Startups at AWS, a Visiting Scientist at the Wellcome Sanger Institute, and a Voting Member at HL7.
+I'm currently EMEA Lead - Healthcare and Life Sciences Startups at AWS and a Voting Member at HL7.
 Previously I was a Director at the [MGH & BWH Center for Clinical Data Science](https://ccds.io/).

 Find me [**@adamajm**](https://twitter.com/adamajm).

 <div class="divider"></div>

 ## Selected Publications

+Ashray Gunjur, Adam McCarthy, David Adams. **Defining the relationship between the gut microbiome, host factors, and response to immune checkpoint inhibitors across diverse rare cancer types**.
+Microbiome Interactions in Health and Disease.
+2022.

 Holger R Roth et al. **"Federated learning for breast density classification: A real-world implementation"**.
 Domain adaptation and representation transfer, and distributed and collaborative learning.
 DART/DCL.
 2020.